natalieagus/50005/docs/OS/07-threads.md

 >
 > What is the maximum speedup we can gain when $\alpha=30$% and $N$ is $\infty$?

+# Summary

+This chapter covers the essentials of threads in operating systems, explaining that threads are lighter, more efficient segments of processes designed to execute tasks.
+It differentiates between user-level and kernel-level threads, discusses their advantages, and outlines their management.
+The text also explores the benefits of multithreading, such as increased responsiveness and efficient resource sharing, alongside practical implementation in Java and C.

 # Appendix
 ## Daemon Processes {#appendix-daemon-processes}